sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-03/chapter-02/README.md

 ```

-The last thing is to check whether any ship got hit as declared in public inputs:
+The final circuit outputs whether any ships were hit:

 ```
   // 3. check if it's a hit